semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 Create folder in `C:\Users\[USERNAME]\Documents\Ubuntu`
 ```
 ln -s /mnt/c/Users/[USERNAME]/Documents/Ubuntu/ ~/
-wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh # use the correct link.
+wget https://repo.anaconda.com/miniconda/Miniconda3-py39_4.9.2-Linux-x86_64.sh # use the correct link.
 This is for 64bit.
-bash ~/Miniconda3-latest-Linux-x86_64.sh -b -p ~/miniconda3 # Again, use the correct script name.
-This is still 64.
+bash ~/Miniconda3-latest-Linux-x86_64.sh # Be sure to run the conda init command on the last prompt!!
-conda init
+[install path of your conda]/bin/conda init # Only do this step if you didn't run the init command it at the end of the prompts
 ```
 Restart Ubuntu terminal.
 ```
 conda create -n codeastro python=3
 conda activate codeastro
-conda install numpy mkl jupyter
+conda install numpy cython
 cd Ubuntu
 git clone https://github.com/semaphoreP/codeastro.git
 cd codeastro